The East Cape Food Tour

 Staying at the Four Seasons Los Cabos at Costa Palmas while you look for your perfect piece of East Cape real estate?
 The poolside restaurant Casa De Brasa offers a unique opportunity to dine on the freshest catch of the day: YOURS.

 With the “Catch Your Own” program, diners can board a fishing boat at the private marina and venture out onto the Sea of Cortez to catch their own marlin, snapper or sailfish.
-Your catch is then prepared by the chef with your choice of signature sauces and sides.
+The chef then prepares your catch with your choice of signature sauces and sides.

 While the poolside dining may feel relaxed and casual, the chopped salads, shrimp tacos and made-to-order guacamole are close enough to perfection to be served in any formal establishment.